weaveworks/weave/site/how-it-works.md

 This carries no payload.
 The receiver responds with the entire topology model as the receiver has it.
 FetchAll is sent:

- * when a new connection is established, by the peer that initiated the connection
+ * when a new connection is established, by both sides of the new connection
  * when an update is received that references a peer that the receiver does not know
  * periodically, on a timer, in case any updates have been missed